Analyst-Ninja/Learn-ReactJS/README.md

 ### Instructor -- Hitesh Choudhary

-This is project based course to learn React Library
+This is project based course to learn React Library.